bk-anupam/AgentPlayground/email_assistant/docs/email_agent_design.md

 #### 3.2.
 Email Fetching Layer

-This layer is responsible for securely connecting to email providers and retrieving raw email data, which is then parsed into a standardized `EmailObject` format.
+This layer is responsible for securely connecting to email providers and retrieving raw email data, which is then parsed into a standardized `Email` format.

 ##### 3.2.1. `BaseEmailFetcher` (Abstract Base Class)